karishma0710-A/WebTech/README.md

 ## ⭐ Acknowledgement

-This repository was created as part of my Web Development learning journey to build a strong foundation in HTML and frontend development.
+This repository was created as part of my **Web Technology learning journey** to build a strong foundation in HTML, CSS, and JavaScript through hands-on practice.

-⭐ If you found this repository useful, consider giving it a star!
+⭐ If you find this repository useful, consider giving it a star!